-Galaxy S9: Practically All Specs Of Samsung’s First 2018 Appears To Have Been Leaked
+Galaxy S9: Practically All Specs Of Samsung’s First 2018 Phone Appears To Have Been Leaked

 — Benjamin Geskin (@VenyaGeskin1) January 12, 2018

 The f/2.5 aperture, on the other hand, would work great for daylight scenarios where lighting conditions are optimal.
-These specs, coupled with Samsung’s Dual Pixel technology, all point to the idea that Samsung’s first 2018 flagship would be a killer in photography.
+These specs, coupled with Samsung’s Dual Pixel technology, all point to the idea that Samsung’s first 2018 flagship would be a killer for photography.

-Apart from the device’s camera, many members of the r/Android subreddit also took notice of the Galaxy S9 retail box’s mention of Stereo Speakers tuned by AKG.
+Apart from the device’s camera, many members of the r/Android subreddit also took notice of the Galaxy S9 retail box’s mention of stereo speakers tuned by AKG.
 Considering that stereo speakers have been absent in the Galaxy S8, many fans of the South Korean tech giant responded very well to the leak.

 Samsung has not released a statement confirming the authenticity of the recent Galaxy S9 retail box leak.
 Thus, it would still be wise to take the information presented here with a grain of salt.